-On the day of inspection, we collected 12 CQC comment cards filled in by patients.
+On the day of inspection, we collected four CQC comment cards filled in by patients.

-During the inspection we spoke with two dentists, one dental nurse, the receptionist and the practice manager.
+During the inspection we spoke with the principal dentist and the senior dental nurse.
+We also spoke with the former practice manager, who had recently retired and was supporting the senior dental nurse, who has recently taken on responsibility for the day to day running of the practice.
 We looked at practice policies and procedures and other records about how the service is managed.